 There are no entry restrictions for travel returnees from hotspots within Germany.

 Read more on the website of the KIT Medical Services:

 Exchange at a national and international level adds to and enriches scientific work in every respect.
 However, in view of the current situation, external visitors should no longer be received.
 All activities involving external visitors should be postponed or canceled indefinitely.

 The situation is very dynamic in this regard and can change at short notice.
 A distinction must be made between high-risk areas and virus variant areas.
 A daily updated overview (in German only) is provided by the RKI.
 The requirements in accordance with the currently valid version of the ordinance applicable to Baden-Württemberg regarding quarantine measures for arriving and returning travelers (in German only) must be observed.
 From certain countries, not any person may possibly be allowed to enter the Federal Republic of Germany.
 Information on travel restrictions and border controls is provided by the Federal Ministry of the Interior, Building and Community.

 Due to the large number of possible cases, we are not able to list exhaustively the currently feasible options.
 Please read the links provided to inform yourself about the rules and regulations that may apply to your individual situation.

 Please note: For guests from abroad who have to quarantine themselves, it is probably not easy to find appropriate accommodation.
 This should be considered in advance.

-Throughout Germany, the Coronavirus Entry Ordinance of July 30, 2021 (in German only) uniformly regulates the rules regarding registration, quarantine, proofs of having been vaccinated or tested or having recovered, and travel bans on virus variant areas.
+Throughout Germany, the Coronavirus Entry Ordinance (in German only) uniformly regulates the rules regarding registration, quarantine, proofs of having been vaccinated or tested or having recovered, and travel bans on virus variant areas.

 A digital entry declaration must be made prior to entry if at any time within ten days before entry, the relevant person stayed in an area classified at the time of entry as a high-risk or virus variant area.